bearcbass/MultiClass-Machine-Learning-Project/README.md

 # MultiClass-Machine-Learning-Project

+## Background
-Based off of a Kaggle competition from UCSC CSE 144 Applied Machine Learning Course
+Taken from a Kaggle competition for my UCSC CSE 144 Applied Machine Learning Course.

-I am going to pick a Kaggle competition and try to compete well in it.
-That is the main goal
+This was my final project for the course.
+I worked with two other students Hugo Lin and Tyler Knowlton.

+## Abstract

+We are given data with labels.
+This data comes from four different datasets: the Stanford Cars dataset, Food101 dataset, Flowers dataset from Nilsback and Zisserman, and the FGVC Aircraft data set.
+The goal of this project was to train an already constructed model to be able to classify 100 classes from each of these datasets.
+Our team first attempted this with VGG16 and later RESNET50.

+## Works Cited

+Zeyu-Wang.
+(2023).
+UCSC CSE 144 Fall 2023 Final Project.
+Kaggle. https://kaggle.com/competitions/ucsc-cse-144-fall-2023-final-project